By Kay Mills

 JAWS members were among those whose efforts kept the ASNE board from retreating.
 “I don’t know how much e-mail or how many calls ASNE directors got,” Sharon Rosenhause said, “but I know they got the message.
 And there’s a message in what happened for JAWS and its many friends, female and male, who helped lobby the ASNE board.
 The 10-year-old daughter of one of our reporters would call it girl power.
 Call it what you like.
 We have a voice and we shall be heard.
 I couldn’t feel better if I’d beaten Kay Mills in straight sets, 6-0, 6-0.”

 Fall camp returned to the Tetons for JAWS XIV at Jackson Lake Lodge where members hiked, saw shooting stars, told bear stories and saw a few bears a little too close for comfort.
 Law professor Catherine A. MacKinnon stirred up the troops with her challenge to the media to recognize and report “the reality of sexual abuse” in society.
 Some challenged her assertions that journalists are not covering this issue deeply enough, with many feeling JAWS was the wrong group to beat over the head on this issue.
 The arguments went on after the speech and at a book signing later.
-Former U.S. Representative Pat Schroeder talked about politics, including the number one topic, the Starr Report on what Monica did to Bill and vice versa, released just as camp was convening.
+Former U.S. Representative Pat Schroeder talked about politics, including the number one topic, the Starr Report, released just as camp was convening.

 Schroeder share these three rules for politicians: 1) Don’t lie.
 2) Don’t do anything you wouldn’t want to see on the front page.
 3) If you do, go back to Rule #1.
 Camp also featured panels on covering the Clinton-Lewinsky saga, women in the workplace, demography, the impact of technology, and women and health.
 Breakout sessions, ever a staple at JAWS, featured discussions on sidestepping tradition, coping with a changing newsroom, seeking fellowships, working toward diversity, and getting a book published.
 Historian Sally Roesch Wagner opened camp with a performance as pioneering feminist Elizabeth Cady Stanton.
 “We had to form our own newspapers because that was the only way we could get our story told,” Wagner, as Stanton, told the audience.